vmware-archive/kubeless/docs/debug-functions.md

 time="2018-04-27T15:12:28Z" level=error msg="Error processing default/foo (will retry): failed: incorrect handler format.
 It should be module_name.handler_name" pkg=function-controller
 ```

-From the logs we can see that there is a problem with your handler: we specified `hello,foo` while the correct value is `hello.foo`.
+From the logs we can see that there is a problem with the handler: we specified `hello,foo` while the correct value is `hello.foo`.

 ## Function pod is crashing

 The most common error is finding that the `Deployment` is generated successfully but the function remains with the status `0/1 Not ready`.
 This is usually caused by a syntax error in our function or in the dependencies we specify.

-If our functino doesn't start we should check the status of the pods executing:
+If our function doesn't start we should check the status of the pods executing:

 ```
 $ kubectl get pods -l function=foo